 Keratoconus is a disease that affects 1 in 2,000 Americans.
 The specific cause is currently uncertain.
 What is known is that it specifically targets the cornea, making it thin and bulging.
 This can distort vision greatly, leading to nearsightedness, astigmatism, and sometimes, light sensitivity.
-There are several treatments for keratoconus including custom contact lenses, corneal ring implants (Intacs), corneal transplant, and keratoplasty, but one of the most effective treatments is called corneal cross-linking.
+There are several treatments for keratoconus including custom contact lenses, corneal ring implants (Intacs), corneal transplant, and keratoplasty, but one of the most effective treatments is called corneal cross-linking.in.

 What is Corneal Cross-Linking?

 Corneal cross-linking (commonly referred to as CXL) is a procedure that aims to fortify the corneal tissue in an effort to stop the swelling of the cornea.
 It is a common keratoconus treatment, but it can be used to treat a wide variety of corneal disease as well.

 A Boston corneal surgeon applies a liquid form of riboflavin (vitamin B2) to the affected eye, which sensitizes the corneal tissue.
 Afterwards, controlled ultraviolet light is used to activate the liquid.
 There are two different ways this procedure can be approached.

 The first type involves the removal of the epithelium (the thin outer layer) of the cornea.
 This “epithelium-off” CXL method allows the vitamin B to penetrate the corneal tissue faster.

 “Epithelium-on” CXL is just the opposite, the trade-off being a less invasive procedure with a smaller risk of infection but a longer wait time for the treatment to take effect.